 This was another stop in the name of research of course.

 There are not many places where you can experience what it is like to add flavor to an Ale-8.
 We had to try one at the local Sonic while we were in town.

 My vote is that they add a cherry flavor in the future because it was delicious.

 6th stop –Fort Boonesborough State Park

 The reconstructed Fort Boonesborough was built in 1974 in honor of the original built by Daniel Boone in 1775 with his men.

-We learned that the Fort has specific hours of operation because we got there too late that day but I included a few pictures from a previous visit.
+We got to the Fort too late that day but I included a few pictures from a previous visit.
 Check the website for hours, admission, and upcoming events before you go.

 The boys and I had a great road trip to Winchester.
 We experienced a great mix of things to do and met a lot of interesting people along the way.